miguelfdez99/MyOutlet/docs/db.md

 # Database

 MongoDB is the best choice for a simple application like this one, also Mongo uses documents in JSON format.
-I've previously work with MongoDB and I am more comfortable using it than using a MySQL dstabase.
+I've previously work with MongoDB and I am more comfortable using it than using a MySQL database.
-MongoDB Atlas has a free plan where you can have 512MB of memory.
+MongoDB Atlas has a free plan where you can store 512MB of memory.
 It is easy to connect it with the application or the mongo shell.
 I've used mongoose which is a tool for object modeling and for working asynchronously.
 With mongoose it is really easy to connect our application with MongoDB Atlas: